-Sheet Metal Worker — Fabricate, install, and maintain sheet metal products for HVAC ductwork, roofing, and siding.
+District of Columbia requires a sheet metal worker to hold a state license.
+Fabricate, install, and maintain sheet metal products for HVAC ductwork, roofing, and siding.
+Licensing is administered by the State Contractors Board.

 | Minimum Age | 18 years old |